marina601/discover-malta/TESTING.md

         - View Favourites
         - Manage Reviews

-- If the user is superadmin an additional link -Add Trip is displayed, confirm this is not displayed for regular user.
+- If the user is `superadmin` an additional link -Add Trip is displayed, confirm this is not displayed for a regular user.
-- View Order History is an ancor link whic brings the user to the bottom of the page, where the order history is located in acsending order.
+- View Order History is an anchor link that brings the user to the bottom of the page, where the order history is located in ascending order.
+- Hover over the order number, confirm the background changes, as expected.
+- Click on the order number, confirm the toast notification tells the user they are viewing past order and the date when the confirmation email has been sent.
 - If the user does not have a order history yet, the massage will let the user know they have not placed any orders yet.
 - Hover over each link and confirm the background colour changes as expected.
 - Click on each link and confirm they all lead to the relevant page.